rhona3/awesome-portfolio-websites/CONTRIBUTING.md

 - Reporting a bug :bug:

-- Submitting a fix :mag_right:
+- Submitting all fix :mag_right:

 - Proposing new features :bulb: